-Criteria JORC Code explanation Commentary used in Mineral Resource estimation.
-Specification of the grid system used.
-Quality and adequacy of topographic control. database.
-Expected accuracy is + or - 2 m for easting, northing and 10m for elevation coordinates.
-Downhole surveys using an Axis north-seeking gyro with readings at surface and then approximately every 3m downhole.
-The grid system is MGA_GDA94 (zone 50), local easting and northing are in MGA.
-Topographic surface uses handheld GPS elevation data, which is adequate at the current stage of the project Data spacing and distribution Data spacing for reporting of Exploration Results.
+Criteria JORC Code explanation Commentary which is adequate at the current stage of the project Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Drilling to date has been on individual drill holes into a specific target.
+Survey lines were spaced 400 metres apart with an average sensor height of 32 metres above ground level.
+Infill lines were spaced at 200m No resource estimation is made Drilling to date has been on individual drill holes into a specific target.
 Data spacing and distribution is not sufficient at this stage to allow the estimation of mineral resources.
 No sampling has been done at this stage Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Insufficient information to determine at this time.
-The orientation of drilling is broadly orthogonal to the modelled conductive plates.
-Sample security The measures taken to ensure sample security.
-Samples are yet to be taken Audits or reviews The results of any audits or reviews of sampling techniques and data.
-No audits or reviews have been conducted at this stage.
+Traverses were oriented east-west in order to crosscut stratigraphy Insufficient information to determine at this time.
+The orientation of drilling is broadly orthogonal to the modelled conductive plates Sample security The measures taken to ensure sample security.
+All data collected under struct security measures by contractor Audits or reviews • The results of any audits or reviews of sampling techniques and data.
+Contractor conducted normal reviews and confirmation of geophysical data